-- Where does the idea that Africa is without history come from? - What are some views of Afrocentric history? - What are drawbacks of area studies approach to history? - What were the colonial legacies in postwar Africa? - Who were the nationalists that pushed for the independence of African states? - What was Pan-Africanism?
-And how has the dream of African unity fared? - What has Neo-colonialism in Africa looked like?
+- Where does the idea that Africa is without history come from? - What are some views of Afrocentric history? - What are drawbacks of area studies approach to history? - What were the colonial legacies in postwar Africa? - Who were some of the nationalists that pushed for the independence of African states? - What is pan-Africanism?
+And how has the dream of African unity fared? - What does neo-colonialism in Africa look like? - How has the "democracy score" of Africa changed from the 1980s to the present?

 - Eurocentrism, Afrocentrism - W.E.B.
-Dubois, Carter Woodson, Cheik Anta Diop - Area studies and global studies ("zones of interaction") - The diversity of Africa, larger than US, China, and Europe combined - Ancient Egypt, Ancient Nubia, Aksum, Ancient Zimbabwe - Christianity, Islam, Sufi Islam in West Africa, Coptic Christians in Egypt
+Dubois, Carter Woodson, Cheik Anta Diop - Area studies and global studies ("zones of interaction") - The diversity of Africa, larger than US, China, and Europe combined - Ancient Egypt, Ancient Nubia, Aksum, Ancient Zimbabwe - Christianity, Islam, Sufi Islam in West Africa, Coptic Christians in Egypt - Empires of Mali, Ghana, Songhay, for example - The Transatlantic Slave Trade (TAST), 350 yrs, 11 m. enslaved Africans - Colonialism French, British, Belgian, Portuguese, etc. Settler societies such as South Africa, Kenya, and Algeria - Pan-Africanism, Négritude (Blackness)